 - Reduced sensitivity to hot and cold food and drinks

 - Lower risk of dental problems in the future

 Additionally, a gum graft can also ease the side effects associated with gum recession, including bleeding gums and loose teeth.

 How Are Gum Grafts Performed?

-Dr. Stofer uses a less invasive surgical technique called the Chao Pinhole Surgical Technique.
+Dr. Stofer may recommend a specialist who uses a less invasive surgical technique called the Chao Pinhole Surgical Technique.
 Unlike traditional gum graft techniques, the Chao Pinhole technique does not require the use of scalpel or stitches.
-Before your surgery begins, Dr. Stofer will use local anesthesia and possibly sedation to ensure that you remain relaxed and comfortable throughout your treatment.
+Before your surgery begins, the specialist will use local anesthesia and possibly sedation to ensure that you remain relaxed and comfortable throughout your treatment.
 Then, he will make a small pinhole in your gums near the area of recession.
 The healthy gum tissue is then elevated and pushed toward the treatment area.
 Collagen strips are used to stabilize the repositioned tissue.

 Full recovery from this outpatient surgery can take one to two weeks.
-Dr. Stofer will provide detailed instructions for recovery, which may include directions on how to brush near the surgical site, guidelines for taking antibiotics and other medications, and advice on which foods can be safely eaten while your gums heal.
+Along with the specialist's care, Dr. Stofer may provide detailed instructions for recovery, which may include directions on how to brush near the surgical site, guidelines for taking antibiotics and other medications, and advice on which foods can be safely eaten while your gums heal.